Ingredients:

 Directions:

-- Combine the milk, water, salt, pepper, and nutmeg in an 8-quart stockpot, then bring it to a boil over medium-high heat.
+- Combine the milk, water, salt, pepper, and nutmeg, if using, in a 4-quart stockpot, and bring to a boil over medium-high heat.

 - When at a boil, gradually sprinkle in the cornmeal while whisking continuously until it thickens.

-- Remove from the heat and stir in the Parmesan, spinach, and arugula until evenly incorporated.
-Carefully taste and adjust.
+- Remove from the heat and stir in the Parmesan, spinach, and arugula.
+Mix until everything is evenly incorporated.
+Taste and adjust.

-- Slice the polenta into 24 equal-sized pieces and place on two oiled baking sheets about 1 inch apart.
+- Slice the polenta into 24 equal-sized pieces and place on the baking sheets about 1 inch apart.
 Bake until the edges are light brown and crispy, about 16 minutes.